Student Organizations (Clubs)

 - Teachers of the Future

-Sometimes what you are looking for is called something a little different from what you may think.
-Check the Student Engagement webpage to ensure a similar group does not already exist.
+Sometimes what you are looking for may be called something a little different than what you may think.
+Check the descriptions on the Organizations listed above to ensure a similar group does not already exist.
 If one exists, you can contact the current Advisor to learn how to get involved.

 If a group like yours does not already exist, then it is time to start recruiting other current HGTC students who may have the same interest as you.
 You need at least 3 students to start an organization.
 Make sure you find people who are committed to helping you start your group and helping it grow.